 Next project dates will be from the Monday 14th May 2018 to May to Friday 25th May 2018.

 Completed forms can be emailed to: Mel Chapman, Academic Administrator, at firstname.lastname@example.org

 Please note the Expression of Interest form must be received by Monday 12th March 2018.

 Diploma of Community Services students now have the opportunity to participate in two week work placement experiences of 160 hours in Fiji.

-You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Fiji.
+You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Australia.
 You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Work Place Assessor who will also attend each project.